singhsayan/github-jira-integration/README.md

 To avoid unnecessary charges and maintain security:
 - **Delete AWS EC2 Instance**:
   Go to **AWS EC2 → Instances → Select → Terminate**.
-- **Delete Jira API Token**:
+- **Revoke Jira API Token** (if stored for re-use):
   Go to [Jira API Token Management](https://id.atlassian.com/manage/api-tokens) → **Revoke** the token.

 ---

 ## Summary
 This integration enables seamless automation between GitHub and Jira, making project management more efficient.
-By hosting the Flask app on EC2 and leveraging GitHub Webhooks, you can turn code events into actionable Jira issues instantly.
+By hosting the Flask app on EC2 and leveraging GitHub Webhooks, you can turn code events into actionable Jira issues instantly — with API tokens generated automatically during the process.

 ---